marinnedea/az-cli-invoke-all-subs/README.md

-# AzCli "run-command invoke" parser
+# AzCli "run-command invoke" on all VMs through all subscriptions

 The **script.sh** in this repo will do the following: